 B.60 The policies in the 'Biodiversity and natural environment' chapter seek to protect and enhance the natural capital of the District.
 This part of the approach to promoting a high quality natural environment in the District that can support a wide range of biodiversity, and contribute to human health and wellbeing.
 Policy NE1 provides the overarching approach for the protection and enhancement of the natural environment in the District.
 This policy includes a number of requirements that proposals should meet in order to protect all natural resources, habitats and species.
 These requirements include the protection and enhancement of the air environment.
 Certain groups are likely to be vulnerable to air pollution, including younger, older and pregnant people, and those with cardiovascular or respiratory problems.
 Therefore, positive effects are expected in relation to age, disability and pregnancy and maternity for Policy NE1.
 Policy NE4 is set out to protect and enhance the green and blue infrastructure network in Winchester District, which provides multifunctional benefits including contributing to opportunities for active travel.
 Benefits supported through this policy are likely to include reduced need to travel by private vehicle.
 Policy NE15 promotes the protection of elements that contribute to the wider green infrastructure network.
 This includes protection for existing trees and vegetation as well as the incorporation new features of this type where appropriate.
 Trees and other vegetation planted in the right locations can help to mitigate the effects of adverse air quality by forming a barrier between pollutants and people.
 Trees can also remove some particulate pollution from the air.
-As such, positive effects are also expected in relation to age, disability and pregnancy and maternity for Policy NE1, and NE14 all provide some support for the protection of existing and delivery of new areas open spaces within which vegetation/woodland may be present as well as elements of green infrastructure, posi locations, by protecting important undeveloped gaps between settlement, which is likely to reduce the need to travel by car and benefit air quality.
+As such, positive effects are also expected in relation to age, disability and pregnancy and maternity.
+Furthermore, Policy NE7 is likely to help promote more compact distributions of development in many locations, by protecting important undeveloped gaps between settlement, which is likely to reduce the need to travel by car and benefit air quality.
 However, this policy could also result in some development being provided in settlements on the other side of these gaps where certain services and facilities are not in close proximity.
 Therefore, the policy could increase the need to travel from some locations, which is likely to include some journeys made by fossil fuel powered vehicles.
 The positive effect recorded in relation to age, disability and pregnancy and maternity for Policy NE7 is therefore expected in combination with a negative effect.